JeremyPP/Jahia-MF2/README.md

 More shadow deeps will be added in the future.

+You can use the class `.notActiveCard` to add a 57% opacity on a card.

 ##### Page loader

 Every page has a loader so all the resources have time to load and display properly.